oZelloX/QA-portfolio-/projects/api_shop/test_cases/get_all_products.md

 **Expected Result:**
 - Status code: **200 OK**
 - Response is a JSON array of product objects
-- Each object contains the following fields as per documentation:
+- Each object contains the following fields:
 - ```
 [
   {
     "id": 0,
     "title": "string",